Tay04/SQL-Injection-Detection-Techniques/README.md

 # SQL Injection Detection Techniques

 ## Overview
 This repository contains the dataset and experimental results for a study on SQL Injection (SQLi) detection techniques.
-The study compares pattern matching, machine learning, deep learning, and hybrid deep learning approaches under controlled experimental conditions to evaluate their detection performance and limitations.
+The study compares signature-based, machine learning, deep learning, and hybrid deep learning approaches under controlled experimental conditions to evaluate their detection performance and limitations.

 The following techniques are implemented:
-- Pattern Matching using **Aho–Corasick**
+- Signature-Based using **Aho–Corasick**
 - Machine Learning using **Support Vector Machine (SVM)**
 - Deep Learning using **Bidirectional LSTM (Bi-LSTM)**
 - Hybrid Deep Learning using **CNN–BiLSTM**